 What is breast cancer?

 Breast cancer begins when cells that are not normal grow inside the breast.
-It is the most common cancer among Kentucky women.
+It is the most common cancer among Kentucky women, after lung cancer.
 Men can develop breast cancer too, but it is rare.

 What are common symptoms?